Nisenan language: Vowels

 Long vowels are indicated by a doubling of the vowel.

 //e// is a bit lower, level with //ə//, somewhere between cardinal /[e]/ and /[ɛ]/.

 //ɨ// is sometimes further back, closer to cardinal /[ɯ]/.

 //u// and //o// are a bit lower and more centralized than the cardinal forms transcribed.

 Grammar

+Nisenan is a moderately agglutinative language, with a degree of synthesis comparable to European languages.
+In common with other languages of the Maiduan family and central California in general, the grammar of Nisenan is more "noun-heavy" than may be found elsewhere in North America.
+It uses case markings to align arguments, rather than polypersonal verb inflection; it is not polysynthetic.

 Nouns

-In common with other Maiduan languages, Nisenan has an extensive case system.
 There are eight inflected cases, all of which are suffixed to the head of the noun phrase.
 Nouns are divided into two classes, human and non-human; human nouns can be inflected for number and lack locative, allative, and instrumental case forms, while non-human nouns cannot be inflected for number and lack comitative case forms.
 The limited evidence of Nisenan means that not all case forms are attested.